 Holds Heat and Doesn’t Spill

-A travel French Press or any travel mug needs to excel at holding heat, especially for those of us that live in areas that get cold.
-This includes campers and hikers.
-The Double Shot 3.0, like the Tabletop model, uses stainless steel interior and vacuum insulation to keep the beverage warm.
+A travel French Press or any travel mug must excel at holding heat, especially for those living in cold areas—campers and hikers.
+The Double Shot 3.0, like the Tabletop model, uses a stainless steel interior and vacuum insulation to keep the beverage warm.
 The lid is solid as well.
 I had no spillage or leaks during my tests.

 Overview

-If you are looking for a travel French Press, the Double Shot 3.0 by Planetary Design is an excellent choice.
+If you want a travel French Press, the Double Shot 3.0 by Planetary Design is an excellent choice.
 It will hold the heat, keep the loose grounds out of your brew, and even provide a way to carry extra coffee for your next brew.

-This is also a perfect travel mug for loose-leaf tea drinkers, especially with teas that can handle multiple steeps.
+This is also a perfect travel mug for loose-leaf tea drinkers, especially those who use teas that can withstand multiple steeps.

 Resources